wazuh/wazuh-documentation/source/installation_guide/installing-manager/optional-configurations/singlehost_configuration.rst

 .. _singlehost_installation:

-Single-host arquitecture installation
+Single-host architecture installation
 ==============================================

+Usally, Wazuh is installed using a distributed architecture but in case you need it, you can install Wazuh in a single-host architecture.
+That means you will setup the Wazuh Manager in the same server:

+.. thumbnail:: ../../../images/installation/installing_wazuh_singlehost.png
+    :title: Alert visualization at Kibana discover
+    :align: center
+    :width: 100%

-In order to install all components of Wazuh in the same server, performs all the steps described in the :ref:`main guide <installation_main>` **except** the section corresponding to install *Filebeat* (it is no necessary due to we do not need send the alerts to another server).
+In order to install Wazuh Manager in the same server, you must follow all the stepts decribed in the guide :ref:`Installation via packages <installation_main>`, **except the section corresponding to install Filebeat**.

-After performing the installation steps, we configure Logstash to read Wazuh alerts:
+After performing the previous steps, we configure Logstash to read Wazuh alerts:

 1. Edit file ``/etc/logstash/conf.d/01-wazuh.conf``, comment the lines related to SSL at ``input/beats`` and uncomment the lines related to Local Wazuh Manager in ``input/file``.
 The file should remain such this::